sarkarayush2010-lang/OpenCvSkills/README.md

 ---

 ## Features
-* **Image Filters:** I made presets for popular games!
-Every preset can be adjusted later on with the custom sliders.
-The D&D one might be wrong but i dont play it sorry
+* **Image Filters:** makw your image greyscale, black and white, invert it, erode, dialate, and so much more! has to be jpeg, jpg, or png
-* **Live Filters:** Adjust amount of dice and amount of sides to play any game you want
+* **Live Filters:** Play with video filters, that cut the screen, act like the trending line filter, make you black and white, and more!
 * **Data Visualization:** Using Pandas and Matplotlib, you can import a csv or txt file and graph values in multiple different styles!
+Graph, make Pie charts and more!
 * **Streamlit** intuitive with sidebar navigation!

 ---